KJasman/CSC360-Handbook/Chapter1.typ

 ```sh
 git log
 ```
-- Shows a list of commits, including commit IDs, authors, dates, and commit messages.
+- Shows a list of commits, including commit IDs, author, dates, and commit messages.
 - Press q to quit the log view.

 Short variants: